Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

       ### Cross Platform Testing

-      Once deployed the site was tested on for seperate browsers, the browsers used where.
+      Once deployed the site was tested on four seperate browsers, the browsers used where.
       Google Chrome
       Mozilla Firefox
       Microsoft Edge